-Operating schools and human services under a pandemic increased the amount of stress and anxiety amongst students, consumers, families and staff.
-Our FY22 professional development offerings primarily focused on providing everyone with tools to manage stress and anxiety while prioritizing teaching and learning.
-In addition to providing in-service training for our own staff on managing their own stress and working with students following trauma, as well as CPR/First Aid, Mandated Reporting, Civil Rights, CPI and PMT non-violent crisis intervention, RBT and Cultural Proficiency, SMEC provided a wide variety of professional development opportunities to 410 faculty and staff from 80 school districts, charter schools, and other Collaboratives throughout Massachusetts during the year, as well as staff from several private schools.
+We have seen an increased amount of stress and anxiety amongst students, consumers, families and staff following the Covid-19 pandemic.
+Our FY23 professional development offerings focused on providing everyone with tools to manage stress and anxiety while prioritizing teaching and learning.
+In addition to providing in-service training for our own staff on managing their own stress and working with students following trauma, as well as CPR/First Aid, Mandated Reporting, Civil Rights, Safety Care non-violent crisis intervention, RBT and Cultural Proficiency, SMEC provided a wide variety of professional development opportunities to 362 faculty and staff from more than 80 school districts, charter schools. private schools and other Collaboratives throughout Massachusetts during the year.
 In addition, our own training consultants provided onsite staff training and consultation for many additional district educators.

-Courses offered for outside educators during FY22 included Sheltered English Immersion (SEI) instruction including SEI endorsement courses for regular and vocational educators and administrators as well as workshops leading to PDPs in SEI as required for DESE re-licensure, an Overview of Student Disabilities, Scaffolding Instruction for English Language and All Learners, Reducing Behavior, Anxiety and Stress while Increasing Student Engagement, Instruction to Students with Diverse Learning Styles, IEP Writing Strategies, Parapro Math Preparation, Educator Mentoring, Social Emotional Learning, and Executive Functioning.
+Courses offered for outside educators during FY23 included Sheltered English Immersion (SEI) instruction including SEI endorsement courses for regular and vocational educators and administrators as well as workshops leading to PDPs in SEI as required for DESE relicensure, an Overview of Student Disabilities, Scaffolding Instruction for English Language and All Learners, Reducing Behavior, Anxiety and Stress while Increasing Student Engagement, Instruction to Students with Diverse Learning Styles, IEP Writing Strategies, Parapro Math Preparation, Educator Mentoring, Using Graphic Organizers, Adaptive Approaches and Creative Journaling for Art Instruction, Building Relationships with ELLs, Social Emotional Learning, and Executive Functioning.

-In addition to staff training, SMEC also offered virtual sessions for parents and guardians on topics such as Anxiety in Youth, The Secret Lives of Tweens and Teens, and How to Speak to Children about Cultural Sensitivity or Racial Incidents.
-We also held several in-person family engagement events throughout the year in conjunction with our parent's group, the Friends of SMEC, including a wellness walkathon and dance fundraiser auction.
+In addition to staff training, SMEC also offered virtual sessions for parents and guardians on topics such as Nurturing Resilience in Teens and Strategies to Help Children Develop Executive Functioning Skills.
+We also held several in-person family engagement events throughout the year in conjunction with our parent's group, the Friends of SMEC, including a wellness walkathon, holiday sing-along, student art show and dance fundraiser auction.